Maclean Mission: Background

-On 25 Jul 1943, Churchill met Maclean at Chequers, the Prime Minister's country house, north-west of London.
+On 25 July 1943, Churchill met Maclean at Chequers, the Prime Minister's country house, north-west of London.
 During the evening, the PM announced that Mussolini had resigned.
 He then told Maclean:

 Maclean then expressed concern about partisans' leadership communist and pro-Soviet ambitions.
 Churchill responded:

 Maclean, who was a Conservative MP at the time and had no liking for communists, was relieved.
 He left for Cairo to prepare the mission.
-On 28 Jul 1943, Churchill wrote to the Foreign Secretary that he wanted "a daring Ambassador-leader with these hardy and hunted guerrillas", making Maclean an ideal candidate.
+On 28 July 1943, Churchill wrote to the Foreign Secretary that he wanted "a daring Ambassador-leader with these hardy and hunted guerrillas", making Maclean an ideal candidate.

 Thirty-two-year-old Maclean, a former diplomat realised that the mission would require professional soldiers, explosive, intelligence and supply experts as well as people with political experience.
 Hence, he picked cavalry officer Robin Whetherly (27), SAS Major Vivian Street and John Henniker-Major (27) another soldier-diplomat to accompany him.
-Later, they were joined by three sappers: Peter Moore, Donald Knight and Mike Parker who was to be in charge of supply logistics and Gordon Alston (25), an intelligence officer.
+Later, they were joined by three sappers: Peter Moore, Donald Knight and Michael Parker who was to be in charge of supply logistics and Gordon Alston (25), an intelligence officer.
 The security was assigned to Sgt Duncan, Cpl Dickson (Scots Guards) and Cpl Kelly (Seaforth Highlanders) and communication to two wireless operators.
 Just before the departure, they were joined by an American Major Linn "Slim" Farish (41), who claimed that he could build aerodromes.
 It was decided to leave two officers, David Satow and Sgt Charlie Button behind as rear-link and supply support.